CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

    :align: center

    Try out different :guilabel:`Placement` settings as well.
-The default :guilabel:`Horizontal` option is not a good idea in this case, so let's try the :guilabel:`Curved` option instead.
+The default :guilabel:`Parallel` option is not a good idea in this case, so let's try the :guilabel:`Curved` option instead.

 #.
 Select the :guilabel:`Curved` option in the :guilabel:`Placement` panel of